Virginia - Western Maryland Synod

 of Chaplaincy.
 He is also the NLAS Lead Chaplain.

-The Rev. Rick Egtvedt was recruiting chaplains for the Boy Scout Jamboree to be held the summer of 2021 at the Bechtel Summit Reserve.
+The Rev. Rick Egtvedt recruits chaplains for the Boy Scout Jamboree held every few years at the Bechtel Summit Reserve.
 COVID-19 has forced the cancellation of that Jamboree, but there is already talk of future Jamborees.
 So, drop Egtvedt a line regardless if you want to learn more.
-The ad (at right) is for the now cancelled Jamboree, but we'll leave it up for now as it provides some useful information.